kjoelovelife/python_design_patterns/README.md

 # python_design_patterns
-This repo is self-taught record about using Python3 to create example for design patterns.
+This repository is a self-learning journal that demonstrates examples of design patterns using Python 3.